Resources and Advocacy for K-12 and College Students Experiencing Homelessness

 Programs are available to help high school students prepare for postsecondary educations and get ahead once they reach college.
 While some programs are organized via the federal government, others are managed by individual states or nonprofits.

 Since their creation in the 1970’s, middle colleges have worked to provide an expedited path to high school diplomas for students who would benefit from a less stringent learning environment.
 By combining a core set of high school classes alongside several community college courses, students are able to meet the requirements of a diploma while also building credit toward a future degree.
 Learners must be at least 16-years-old to participate.
-Examples include Gary Middle College in Indiana and the Metro Nashville Middle College High School.
+Examples include Gary Middle College in Indiana and the Metro Nashville Early College High School.

 This program, which is currently only available in Washington and Hawaii, operates in a similar fashion as other dual enrollment programs throughout the country.
 By providing up to two years of free tuition at any of the state’s community colleges – and select four-year institutions – degree seekers enrolled in Running Start are able to work towards a degree without having the financial stress associated with paying for credits.
 Students must be in 11th or 12th grade to enroll, and they’re responsible for additional costs such as books, fees, and transportation.